-What Temperature Should I Set My Air Conditioner in Summer?
+What Should I Set My Air Conditioner Temperature to in Summer?

-With the return of short sleeves and office thermostat debates, summer has certainly made its grand return.
-Did you know that heating and cooling in the home accounts for a whopping 20% to 50% of your energy bill though?
+Did you know that home heating and cooling accounts for a whopping 20% to 50% of your energy bill?

-Setting your air conditioner to the optimal temperature can make a big difference in its running costs over the summer months.
-We’re here to tell you exactly what the ideal air conditioner temperature is and what you can do to reach maximum energy efficiency without breaking a sweat.
+Setting your air conditioner to the desired temperature can significantly affect its running costs over the summer months.
+We’re here to tell you exactly what the ideal air conditioning temperature is and what you can do to get the most from your energy-efficient air conditioning unit – without breaking a sweat.

 What’s the Best AC Temperature for Summer?

-If you don’t know what temperature to set your air conditioner to, consider the following.
+If you don’t know what temperature to set your air conditioning unit to, consider the following.

 The real ideal temperature requires you to balance the climate of where you live and your comfort.
 People living in warmer climates such as North Queensland will typically need to set their air conditioning unit to 21-23°C to reach a comfortable temperature and maintain efficiency.
 Meanwhile, people in cooler regions such as Tasmania can set their systems to 28°C to keep cool.

-As outdoor temperatures increase, your air conditioner will need to work harder to offset this and keep a comfortable indoor temperature.
-Temperature settings that are slightly higher than your usual air conditioning habits will have an impact on your air conditioner’s energy efficiency.
+As outdoor temperatures increase, your air conditioner works harder to offset this and keep a comfortable indoor temperature.
+A higher temperature setting than that of your usual air conditioning habits will have an impact on your air conditioner’s energy efficiency.

 The lower you set the temperature on your air conditioner in summer, the harder it has to work, and the more energy it will consume.
-More energy equals higher energy bills.
+Inefficient energy consumption typically translates to higher energy bills.

 For every degree you decrease your air conditioner’s temperature, you add around 10% to its energy use.
-This might not sound like much, but it adds up on your energy bill in the end.
+This might not sound like much, but you’ll soon find out how it adds up when you receive your next energy bill.

 You can use the Ergon Air Conditioning Calculator to calculate your system’s approximate running costs based on the cooling capacity, temperature setting, and how much it is used.